 23. Never miss a feedback

 Want to know how your last campaign is resonating with the public?
 Or to get fresh feedback from a promotional page, you have just launched?
-Or know what affiliates are bringing the best profits?
+Or understand what affiliates are bringing the best profits?

 Having a CDP is the quickest way to get these answers, as it tracks and monitors customer feedback so you can act on it, whether it is positive or not.